 An accounting package records payments, but a payment needs its invoice in the books first.
 So someone re-keys every bill into a second system, and the manual-entry gap gets a second address.

 Even then, nothing reconciles itself.
-The bank statement, the UPI and card settlement files, the insurer's share of an accident repair, the carmaker's payout on warranty plans, an owner-approved discount handwritten on a tax invoice.
+There's the bank statement, the UPI and card settlement files, the insurer's share of an accident repair, the carmaker's payout on warranty plans, an owner-approved discount handwritten on a tax invoice.
 Fifteen people match it all by hand, and five more get the result into Tally.
 It takes a month.
-So the owner of a ₹500-crore-plus business sees what his cash did four weeks after it did it.

 Where does ERP adoption actually die?